Southern Democrats: 1981–2008

-In 1980, Republican presidential nominee Ronald Reagan announced that he supported states' rights.
-Lee Atwater, who served as Reagan's chief strategist in the Southern states, claimed that by 1968, a vast majority of southern whites had learned to accept that racial slurs like "nigger" were offensive and that mentioning "states rights" and reasons for its justification had now become the best way to appeal to southern white voters.
-Following Reagan's success at the national level, the Republican Party moved sharply to the right, with the shrinkage of the liberal Rockefeller Republican element that had emphasized their support for civil rights.
+In 1980, Republican presidential nominee Ronald Reagan announced that he supported "states' rights."
+Lee Atwater, who served as Reagan's chief strategist in the Southern states, claimed that by 1968, a vast majority of southern Whites had learned to accept that racial slurs like "nigger" were offensive and that mentioning "states rights" and reasons for its justification, along with fiscal conservatism and opposition to social programs understood by many White southerners to disproportionally benefit Black Americans, had now become the best way to appeal to southern White voters.
+Following Reagan's success at the national level, the Republican Party moved sharply to the New Right, with the shrinkage of the "Eastern Establishment" Rockefeller Republican element that had emphasized their support for civil rights.

 Economic and cultural conservatism (especially regarding abortion and LGBT rights) became more important in the South, with its large religious right element, such as Southern Baptists in the Bible Belt.
 The South gradually became fertile ground for the Republican Party.
-Following the Civil Rights movement, the large black vote in the South held steady more or less but favored overwhelmingly the Democratic Party.
-Even as the Southern Democratic party came to increasingly depend on the support of African-American voters, well-established white Democratic incumbents still held sway in most Southern states.
+Following the Voting Rights Act of 1965, the large Black vote in the South held steady but overwhelmingly favored the Democratic Party.
+Even as the Democratic party came to increasingly depend on the support of African-American voters in the South, well-established White Democratic incumbents still held sway in most Southern states for decades.
 Starting in 1964, although the Southern states split their support between parties in most presidential elections, conservative Democrats controlled nearly every Southern state legislature until the mid-1990s.
-Not until 2011 did the Republicans capture a majority of Southern state legislatures, and have continued to hold power over Southern politics for the most part since.
 On the eve of the Republican Revolution in 1994, Democrats still held a 2:1 advantage over the Republicans in southern congressional seats.

-Republicans first dominated presidential elections in the South, then controlled Southern gubernatorial and congressional elections after the 1994 Republican Revolution, then won control of many state legislatures, and then came to dominate the South by the 2010s.
-As of the 2020s, Southern Democrats who consistently vote for the Democratic ticket are mostly urban liberals or African Americans, while most White Southerners of both genders tend to vote for the Republican ticket, although there are sizable numbers of swing voters who sometimes split their tickets or cross party lines.
+Only in 2011 did the Republicans capture a majority of Southern state legislatures, and have continued to hold power over Southern politics for the most part since.

-Many of the Representatives, Senators, and voters who were referred to as Reagan Democrats in the 1980s were conservative Southern Democrats.
-But there were or are notable exceptions to the Solid South in the 21st century.
+Many of the representatives, senators, and voters who were referred to as Reagan Democrats in the 1980s were conservative Southern Democrats.
+They often had more conservative views than other Democrats.
+But there were notable remnants of the Solid South into the early 21st century.